Provident Hospital (Baltimore)

 Provident Hospital began as a 10-bed clinic in a private residence at 419 Orchard St, in northwest Baltimore, Maryland in 1894 to provide both medical treatment and training for Black nurses and doctors.
-The hospital was founded by Negro physicians who were practicing in the Baltimore area just a year after the founding of the first Black-owned and operated hospital, Provident Hospital of Chicago.
+The hospital was founded by Negro physicians who were practicing in the Baltimore area just a year after the founding of the first Black-owned and operated hospital, Provident Hospital of Chicago.The founding physicians were Dr. J. Marcus Cargill (organizer and Professor of Gynecology, Dr. William E. Harris, Dean and Surgeon-in-Chief, Dr. Charles Henry Fowler, Professor of Obstetrics, Dr. Richard Johnson, Dr. William T. Carr, and Dr. James O'Neil Creditt staffed this small hospital.
 Within two years it moved to a larger site at 413 W. Biddle Street.
 Provident Hospital was one of the first black medical facilities located in Baltimore.

 Background

 An all-Black medical facility was in need in the late nineteenth and twentieth century due to Afro-Americans not being allowed or having limited access to medical attention by other hospitals in the area.
 The idea of a black hospital was a place where a Negro physician could mature in his craft and ladies could become nurses through a nursing school.
 The idea of a black hospital came to mind prior to the American Civil War.